naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ##### Conclusion :
 1. Network throughput in virtual environment  is decided by the kernel throughput and the virtual switch connecting the vm's.
 The shortfall in linux kernel network throughput can be mitigated by DPDK to a larger extent, but apps need to change accordingly.
 2. User Space virtual switch will outperform Kernel based switch like Linux bridge or OVS.
-USS switch provide faster virtual infra when compare to linux bridge or switch inside the host kernel.
+USS provide faster virtual infra when compare to linux bridge or switch inside the host kernel.
+3. Changes in Jiny as suggested in TODO will improve the maximum throught from 4.1MPPS further.

 ##### Similar papers: